ibaaj/Regex101.com-offline-app/README.md

 I'm not affiliated with regex101.com.

-It requires Python 2.x and wget.
+It requires wget and to create a http-server.

 ## OSX